HappySunChild/Plethora-Shrug-Client/README.md

 - Entity Sensor/Shrug Proxy Server

 ### Shrug Proxy Server
-This is an optional thing you can set up to free up one module slot and also adds some more commands (.remote).<br/>
+This is an optional thing you can set up to free up one module slot and also adds some more commands.<br/>
-...
+Server can be set up on a seperate computer and running<br/>
+`wget get https://raw.githubusercontent.com/HappySunChild/Plethora-Shrug-Client/main/src/server.lua startup.lua`